Clustered planarity testing revisited: Small faces

 In order to test the existence of a saturator we define two matroids for which we will use the matroid intersection algorithm.
 The ground set of each matroid is a set $\overline{E'}$ of saturating edges of $(G',T')$ defined as the disjoint union $\bigcup_f E_f$, over all faces of $G'$, where $E_f$ is a set containing one saturating edge for each saturating pair of $f$.
 By the proof of Lemma~\ref{lemma:matroid}, no face $f$ is bad, so every set $E_f$ has at most two saturating edges.
 Moreover, if $|E_f|=2$, then the two saturating edges in $E_f$ cross and belong to different clusters.

 The first matroid, $M_1$, is the direct sum of graphic matroids constructed for each cluster as follows.
 Denote the clusters of $(G',T')$ by $C_i$, $i=1,\ldots, k$.
 Let $G_i$ be the multigraph induced by $C_i$ in $\overline{G'}=(V,\overline{E'})$.
+If $G_i$ is not connected, $(G',T')$ has no saturator.
+We thus further assume that $G_i$ is connected.
 The ground set of the graphic matroid $M(G_i)$ is the edge set of $G_i$.
-The rank of $M(G_i)$ is the number of vertices of $G_i$ minus one.
+Since $G_i$ is connected, the rank of $M(G_i)$ is the number of vertices of $G_i$ minus one.
 Since the matroids $M(G_i)$, $i=1,\ldots, k$, are pairwise disjoint, their direct sum, $M_1$, is also a matroid and its rank is the sum of the ranks of the matroids $M(G_i)$.

 The second matroid, $M_2$, is a partition matroid defined as follows.
 A subset of $\overline{E'}$ is independent in $M_2$ if it has at most one edge in every face of $G'$.

 Let $M$ be the intersection of $M_1$ and $M_2$.
 If $M$ has an independent set of size equal to the rank of $M_1$, then $(G',T')$ has a saturator that has at most one edge inside each face.
 Thus, $(G',T')$ is c-planar by Observation~\ref{obs:matroid1}, and that in turn implies by Lemma~\ref{lemma:matroid} that $(G,T)$ is c-planar as well.
 On the other hand, if $(G,T)$, and hence $(G',T')$, is c-planar, then $(G',T')$ has a minimal saturator $S$ that has at most one edge inside each face by Lemma~\ref{lemma:matroid}.
 Thus, $S$ witnesses the fact that $M$ has an independent set of size equal to the rank of $M_1$.
 Hence, $(G',T')$ is c-planar if and only if $M$ has an independent set of size equal to the rank of $M_1$, and this can be tested by the matroid intersection algorithm.